 \section{Abstract}

 For a simply-connected closed manifold $X$ of $\dim X \neq 4$, the mapping class group $\pi_0(\mathrm{Diff}(X))$ is known to be finitely generated.
 We prove that analogous finite generation fails in dimension 4.
-Namely, we show that there exist simply-connected closed smooth 4-manifolds whose mapping class groups are not finitely generated.
-More generally, for each $k>0$, we prove that there are simply-connected closed smooth 4-manifolds $X$ for which $H_k(B\mathrm{Diff}(X);\mathbb{Z})$ are not finitely generated.
+Namely, we show that there exist simply-connected closed smooth $4$-manifolds whose mapping class groups are not finitely generated.
+More generally, for each $k>0$, we prove that there are simply-connected closed smooth $4$-manifolds $X$ for which $H_k(B\mathrm{Diff}(X);\mathbb{Z})$ are not finitely generated.
 The infinitely generated subgroup of $H_k(B\mathrm{Diff}(X);\mathbb{Z})$ which we detect are topologically trivial, and unstable under the connected sum of $S^2 \times S^2$.
-The proof uses characteristic classes obtained from Seiberg--Witten theory.
+These results are proven by constructing and computing an infinite family of characteristic classes using Seiberg--Witten theory.